w3f/polkadot-wiki/docs/kusama-claims.md

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
-Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.
+Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation. test